Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ## VECTOR DATA TYPE

-A vector is a collection of values where you lookup the values using an index between 0 and (vector size - 1).
+A vector is a collection of values where you look up the values using an index between 0 and (vector size - 1).
 The items in a vector are called "elements".
 The elements are ordered.
 Finding an element at an index uses constant time.
 In other languages vectors are called "arrays" or even "lists".

 You can make a new vector and specify its elements directly, like this: